China Sourcing Agents

 The compound approach is common: SIP for high-reliability PCB assembly and industrial IoT hardware, Shanghai for automotive-grade sub-assemblies, Ningbo for port logistics — all three cities coverable in 5 days.

-For a Suzhou sourcing project — whether electronics, home textiles, or medical devices — submit an RFQ with product category, quality system requirements, and target certification markets.
+For a Suzhou sourcing project — whether electronics, home textiles, or medical devices — submit an RFQ with product category, quality system requirements and target markets.
 We identify 3–5 verified Suzhou suppliers within 10 business days.

 FAQ